kyma-project/community/collaboration/sig-core/proposals/event-flow.md

    Therefore, retries in the Application Broker are not required anymore.
    If the Application Channel is not ready, an Informer on the Knative Service (which reflects the status of the Application Channel as well) would trigger a new reconciliation, therefore implementing the required retries.
+   If the creation of the EventFlow CR succeeds, but the EventFlow status is not ready, then the user will think that eventing is enabled (because UI uses ServiceInstance status only), however there was an error.
+   In order to provide the user better feedback, the UI needs to query the Service Instance as well as the EventFlow status.
+See implementation for more details.

 *Problem 2*: Whenever a Service Instance is provisioned by the Application Broker, an EventFlow CR would be created in the same namespace as well.
    That means we know which applications are relying on a Knative Broker.